 - B walks are slightly slower and a little less challenging with moderately steep hills.
 Duration of walks – 4 to 5 hours, including lunch and other breaks.
 Distance – 12 to 17 Km.

 - C walks are at a moderate pace on moderate gradients..
 Duration of walks – 3 to 4 hours, including lunch and other breaks.
 Distance – 7 to 12 Km .

 - D walks are easier walking which may have slight gradients.
 Walkers use public transport to and from the walk.
 Duration of walks – 2 to 3 hours, including lunch and other breaks.
 Distance – 5 to 7 Km.

 - Early Morning Walks – During the hotter months a number of B and C grade walks are planned in addition to the regular program.
-These walks are no more than 3 hours and start earlier, usually 7:00am.
-The walks are held regardless of the forecast temperature (see our hot weather policy below) and will be adapted to weather conditions.
-The walk will be cancelled if there is a fire ban in the area of the proposed walk.
+B grade walks start at 7.00 am with a duration of 2 to 3 hours.
+C grade walks start at 7.30 am with a duration of 2 hours.
+The walks take place regardless of the forecast temperature (see our hot weather policy below) and will be adapted to weather conditions.
+Walks are cancelled if there is a Total Fire Ban in the area of the proposed walk.